-When removing your used tampon or pad, either wrap in tissue or pop in these super handy FabLittleBags (which are also biodegradable).
+When removing your used tampon or pad, either wrap in tissue or in the product wrapper.
 Pop this in the nearest bin or allocated sanitary bin.
 FabLittleBags are ideal if you’re using a toilet without proper disposal facilities or if no toilet paper is available.
 Even your tampon applicators can go into bathroom bins.
 Just remember to look for cardboard applicators, because plastic applicators can take centuries to break down in the landfill.

 Always look for tampons/pads packaged in cardboard boxes.
 When you have an empty box, you can then pop this in cardboard recycling.

 Take power over your period and take these positive steps to a greener period.
-Put an end to flushing tampons, pads and liners down the toilet and start responsibility disposing of your period care products to protect our planet today, and for the future.
-Help us reach more people!
-Share these tips on socials.
+Together, let’s put an end to flushing period care to protect the planet.
+Join our movement on socials – search @totmorganic.